- Spring 2020

 Course Description

 In the 1970s and 1980s there was a revolution in literary criticism that overturned traditional ideas about what literature is, and about how literary criticism should be done.
-We will begin this course with a brief survey of the traditional views.
-The purpose of this survey is to introduce you to the basic concepts and terminology of literary criticism.
-We will then turn to the new views that slowly emerged in the post-WW II period, beginning with the so-called “formalism” of the so-called “New Critics,” represented here by Cleanth Brooks, continuing with structuralism (represented here by Barthes) and the various forms of “suspicious” or “demystifying” criticism that followed.
-We will focus especially on the question of the nature of the creative process by which poets make poems.
-Do poems come from the heart, from “inspired” feeling—as in a traditional "Romantic" view that remains very common today—or are they a product of artisanal labor and know-know (as in techne theory), or are they produced by a “context” that uses the poet as a vehicle of impersonal social-historical forces (as in "structuralism" and various forms of "contextual" criticism)?
+We will begin this course with a brief survey of the traditional views that will introduce you to the basic concepts and terminology of literary criticism.
+We will then turn to the new views that slowly emerged in the post-WW II period, beginning with the so-called “formalism” of the so-called “New Critics,” represented here by Cleanth Brooks, continuing with structuralism (represented here by Roland Barthes) and the various forms of “suspicious” or “demystifying” criticism that followed.
+We will initially focus especially on the question of the nature of the creative process by which poets make poems.
+Do poems come from the heart, from “inspired” feeling (as in a traditional "Romantic" or "humanist" view that remains very common today), or are they a product of artisanal labor and know-know (as in "formalist" theory), or are they produced by a “context” that uses the poet as a vehicle of impersonal social-historical forces (as in "structuralism" and various forms of "contextual" criticism)?

 Texts: